hanelske/NRT/_pages/team.md

 ## NARIT
 The [National Astronomical Research Institute of Thailand (NARIT)](http://www.narit.or.th/) is a research organisation based in Thailand enabling the development of a collaborative research network regionally and globally.
 NARIT have recently signed a memorandum of understanding with LJMU and are working on the design concepts of the telescope.

-## Univeristy Of Oviedo
+## University Of Oviedo

-The [Univeristy of Oveideo](http://www.uniovi.es/en) is a public institution of higher education and research in the Principality of Asturias, Spain.
+The [University of Oveideo](http://www.uniovi.es/en) is a public institution of higher education and research in the Principality of Asturias, Spain.

 # Project Staff